 Owning your content and where you put it is crucial in the online world.
-The first step to establishing your corner on the internet is to choose a domain name1.
+The first step to establishing your corner on the internet is to choose a domain name.1

 After obtaining a domain name, many people only set up a website.
 However, I recommend taking the next step of creating subdomain redirects for your social media handles.